 Little is known about the early life of Javed Iqbal, born in 1956, although some sources suggest 1961 as his birth year.
 He was the sixth of eight children in a businessman’s family.
 He attended Government Islamia College in Railway Road Lahore as an intermediate student and lived in a villa his father had purchased for him.

-To lure children, Iqbal opened a video game shop in Shadbagh, the first of its kind.
+In a bid to lure children, Iqbal inaugurated a video game shop in Shadbagh, a venture that was the first of its kind.
 He offered tokens to young boys at reduced rates and sometimes did not charge them at all.
 He then used this opportunity to manipulate the boys by throwing a 100 rupee note on the floor and observing the child who picked it up.
-He would then falsely accuse them of stealing his money and search them, even though he already knew the guilty party.
+He would then falsely accuse them of theft and conduct a search, despite already knowing who the guilty party was.

 The boy who picked up the note would be caught and taken to the adjacent room, where Iqbal would sexually abuse the boy.
 At times, Iqbal would later give the money back to the boy as a gesture of goodwill.
 However, soon the locals stopped sending their children to visit the shop.
 In response, Iqbal set up a fish aquarium and later a gym, both as a means to lure young boys.